mitwelten/mitwelten-db-backend/schema/README.md

 ### Foreign Tables

-To let the REST endpoints link user-data to records, the table user_entity of Keykloak is added as foreign table.
-The user mappings need to be updated manually with the corresponding password set for the unprivileged role durding provisioning:
+To let the REST endpoints link user-data to records, the table `user_entity` of Keykloak is added as foreign table.
+The user mappings need to be updated manually with the corresponding password set for the _unprivileged role_ during provisioning:

 ```sql
 ALTER USER MAPPING FOR mitwelten_admin SERVER auth